zeromind-xyz/how-to-get-interviews/proof/product.md

 - What is a product
 - How to choose the right product to build
 	- Focus on getting users, not on building something complex for the sake of it.
-- This effort will usually be from scratch.
+- Ideally something that you and your friends will use -> so that you can build an audience for it.
--
+- **Presentation**: landing page, demo, etc.